Athozs/hass-additional-ca/README.md

 Otherwise you could do the following:

-- Downloading original bundle from https://raw.githubusercontent.com/certifi/python-certifi/master/certifi/cacert.pem
+- Download original bundle from https://raw.githubusercontent.com/certifi/python-certifi/master/certifi/cacert.pem
-- Replace it at Certifi bundle path (to get Certifi bundle path: run the following from HAOS (SSH connected) command line `docker exec -ti homeassistant python -m certifi`).
+- Replace it at Certifi bundle path
+    - To get Certifi bundle path: Connect to HAOS with SSH, then from command line, run `docker exec -ti homeassistant python -m certifi`.

 ### 10.3.
 Tips